Shuvadip-Ghosh/Oniyama/README.md

 ## Support

-For any questions, issues, or feature requests, please open an [issue](https://github.com/Shuvadip-Ghosh/oniyama/issues) on GitHub.
+For any questions, issues, or feature requests, please open an [issue](https://github.com/Shuvadip-Ghosh/oniyama/issues) on GitHub or drop an email at oniyamaofficial@gmail.com .

 ## License